Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 Oregon – all state employees are required to take one day per week of furlough, this may affect response time, no access closures at this time.

-Texas - Dallas has furloughed 500 employees from its Parks and Library services departments until the end of July, there may be access restrictions.
+Texas - Dallas has furloughed 500 employees from its Parks and Library services departments until September 30, there may be access restrictions.

-Washington – WDFW employees may be furloughed once a month from August to November,this may affect response time, no access closures at this time.
+Washington – WDFW employees may be furloughed once a month from August to November, including September 4, October 30 and November 25.
+The reduction in staff may increase response time, however there are no access closures at this time.